hasnat-shahriyar/C-Programming/README.md

 3. Introduction to Makefiles
 4. Debugging and Testing Strategies

-Feel free to reach out to the programming community for support and guidance as you continue your journey in C programming.
+Feel free to reach out to me if you find any mistakes or have suggestions.